rpeden/prefect-docker-compose/README.md

 Create a bucket named `prefect-flows` to store your Prefect flows, and then click **Identity->Service Accounts** to create a service account.
 This will give you an access key and a secret you can enter in a Prefect block to let the Prefect CLI and agents write to and read from your MinIO storage bucket.

-After you create a MinIO service account, open the Prefect Orion UI at `http://localhost:4200`.
+After you create a MinIO service account, open the Prefect UI at `http://localhost:4200`.
 Click **Blocks**, then add a **Remote File System** block.
 Give the block any name you'd like, but remember what name you choose because you will need it when creating a deployment.

 In the *Basepath* field, enter `s3://prefect-flows`.